cynthialmy/cynthialmy.github.io/_posts/2026-03-21-ai-agent-from-api-call-to-system.md

 - **Separate workflow agents from dialogue agents** by **whether humans must co-evolve the spec mid-run**.
 - **Treat prompts, tools, context splits, memory, and telemetry** as **levers with costs**, each bought for a specific failure class, not as a checklist of sophistication.

-If you are building in this space, the honest portfolio line is not “I implemented every pattern.”
-It is: **I know which pattern I skipped, why I skipped it, and what evidence would change my mind.**
+If you are building in this space, the honest takeaway is to know *which pattern to skip, why you skipped it, and what evidence would change your mind*.

 ---